tyoung3/sw/README.md

 ```
 and consists of:

-  * processname, optional component identifier, and optional arguments in parens,
+  * processname, optional component identifier, optional arguments in parens, and
+    optional process attributes,
   * portnumber (defaults to 0),
   * a stream director:  right arrow("->") or left arrow("<-),
   * portnumber,
-  * and another processname and component identifier, and optional arguments  in parens
+  * another processname, component identifier, etc. in parens,
-  * a statement terminator(';').
+  * and a statement terminator(';').

 The stream director(director) points from the source process to the sink process.
 A director may
 include a type identifier and/or a stream buffer size: e.g. "<type_A 10-"  or "-type_B 2>".
 If not included, buffer size defaults to zero.